kpn-dsh/dsh-cli/user_guide.md

 1. If the command line argument is given, use its value,
 1. else if the environment variable is specified, use its value,
-1. else if the value is defined in the settings/targets files in the program directory, use that value,
+1. else if the value is defined in the settings/targets files in the `dsh` tool directory, use that value,
-1. else if the tool is used from a terminal, the user will be prompted for the value.
+1. else if the `dsh` tool is used from a terminal, the user will be prompted for the value.

-The tool will check these possible sources for the target parameters in this order.
+The `dsh` tool will check these possible sources for the target parameters in this order.
-Passwords can also be stored in the computer's keyring application (currently only available on OsX and Windows).
+Passwords can also be stored in the computer's keyring (currently only available on OsX and Windows).

 Functions that do not need to access the web service do not require these target parameters.